wh-alice/mig_visualstudio/vs/misc/using-a-custom-registration-attribute-to-register-an-extension.md

 ---
-title: "Using a Custom Registration Attribute to Register an Extension | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "Using a Custom Registration Attribute to Register an Extension" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
-ms.prod: "visual-studio-dev14"